 Treatment of DiGeorge syndrome varies depending on the severity of the disease, the presence of complications and other factors.
 Treatment can be complex and children with DiGeorge syndrome generally need ongoing care and monitoring by a variety of specialists.
 For more information on treatment, refer to treatment of DiGeorge syndrome. ...more »

-DiGeorge syndrome is a rare congenital (i.e. present at birth) disease whose symptoms vary greatly between individuals but commonly include a history of recurrent ... more about DiGeorge syndrome.
+DiGeorge syndrome is a rare congenital (i.e. present at birth) disease whose symptoms vary greatly between individuals but commonly include a history of recurrent infection, ... more about DiGeorge syndrome.